PayPal to research blocking transactions that fund hate groups, extremists

 Over the past several years, PayPal has also been taking action against businesses peddling extremism that were attempting to use its platforms.

-As part of the new initiative, PayPal and ADL will also work with other civil rights organizations, including the League of United Latin American Citizens.
+As part of the new initiative, PayPal and ADL will also work with other civil rights organisations, including the League of United Latin American Citizens.

 "We have a unique opportunity to further understand how hate spreads and develop key insights that will inform the efforts of the financial industry, law enforcement, and our communities in mitigating extremist threats," said Jonathan Greenblatt, ADL's CEO.